drbean/curriculum/pages/homepage/markdown/FacialSketch.md

 The 40 facial sketches of students and a prof on this Space Science department page at [http://www-ir.ess.sci.osaka-u.ac.jp/member.html](http://www-ir.ess.sci.osaka-u.ac.jp/member.html) stopped after 2019.

+[Scroll down to end.]

 And the large number compared to present student enrolment of 15 suggests they were done by a staff member no longer in the department.
 A student would not have been there long enough to draw so many.

 Me at
 <form action='https://mastodon.sdf.org/@drbean'>